-These are among the most comfortable booties I’ve ever worn.
+These are the most comfortable booties I’ve ever worn.
 Vans is an iconic footwear manufacturer, and it only makes sense they’d put a bold Sidestripe on their product to try to claim the category.
 Warm and comfy.
 Not much more you can ask for when it comes to insulated foot pillows for surfin’.
 They literally feel like gloves for my feet, and I’ve also never had more sensitive board feel with boots before either.

 For surfers hoping to fly under the radar, that bold Sidestripe might not be the most intuitive fashion choice.
 I kinda felt like my surfing wasn’t living up to my booties.
 I suppose that could be motivating.
 I’d also like to suggest making a version with a black side stripe.
 Confident and understated.
 Only those looking very hard at other surfer’s booties would nod silently with approval.